ConradKent/openvr_headset_ros/README.md

 ### Install Hector Quadrotor:

 Hector is an old package and requires some work to install.
+First, make sure Qt5 is installed (sudo apt-get install qt5-default).

-First you'll need to make a new catkin_ws workspace in the same way as the original.
-If you don't have a separate workspace already, call this "catkin_ws_2".
+You'll need to make a new catkin_ws workspace in the same way as the original.
+If you don't have a separate workspace already, follow this guide: http://wiki.ros.org/catkin/Tutorials/create_a_workspace and call the new ws "catkin_ws_2".

 Next, install geographic_info into catkin_ws_2.